Optimized matching conditions for self-guided laser wakefield accelerators: Bayesian optimization

-In our setup, a Gaussian process (GP)~\cite{rasmussen2005} serves as the surrogate model, following standard practice in BO.
-The GP relies on a kernel (or covariance function) that defines correlations between points in the parameter space and encodes prior assumptions about the smoothness and general behavior of the objective function.
-We adopt the radial basis function kernel~\cite{powell1977}, which assumes the objective function to be infinitely differentiable—an appropriate choice given the expected smooth dependence of the output on the input parameters.
+The choice of kernel reflects prior assumptions regarding the smoothness and overall behavior of the objective function.
+In this work, we adopt the radial basis function (RBF) kernel~\cite{powell1977},

+where $\Theta$ denotes the length-scale hyperparameter governing the rate at which correlations decay with distance in the input space.
+The value of $\Theta$ is determined by maximizing the log marginal likelihood of the GP.
+The RBF kernel assumes the objective function to be infinitely differentiable—an appropriate choice given the expected smooth dependence of the output on the input parameters.

 The acquisition function employed is the Monte Carlo–based batched upper confidence bound ($q$-UCB)~\cite{auer2002, wilson2017}.
 The $q$-UCB acquisition function includes a tunable hyperparameter $ \beta_{q\text{-}\mathrm{UCB}} $, which governs the balance between exploration and exploitation.
-We set $ \beta_{q\text{-}\mathrm{UCB}} = 10 $ and keep it constant throughout the optimization process, as this value has proven to provide a good balance in a series of preliminary tests.
-Furthermore, we employ a batched acquisition strategy that allows multiple trials to be selected and evaluated concurrently.
+We set $ \beta_{q\text{-}\mathrm{UCB}} = 10 $ and keep it constant throughout the optimization process, as this value has proven to provide a good balance in a series of preliminary tests (see Appendix~A for details).
+Furthermore, a batched acquisition strategy allows multiple trials to be selected and evaluated concurrently.

+Simulations considered within the present work yield noise-free observations.
+When extending the proposed approach to situations in which the objective function exhibits stochastic behavior, as occurs in experimental settings (e.g., when employing colliding-pulse injection \cite{gong2023}, where counter-propagating laser pulses induce stochastic electron heating), the Bayesian optimization framework must be adapted to explicitly account for observation noise.

 Three input parameters are varied during optimization within the following fixed bounds: